Best Medicare Supplement Plans in Michigan

 Medicare Supplement Insurance Plan F

-- Medigap Plan F covers everything, including the Medicare Part A deductible and the $226 Part B deductible.
+- Medigap Plan F covers everything, including the Medicare Part A and $226 Part B deductible.

 - Only individuals eligible for Medicare before Jan.
 1, 2020, can join.